 It’s a quick routine that takes just a few minutes each day.

-Then I show the word, and we spell the phonemes.
+Then I show the word, and we decode the word using our sounds.
 Next, we spell the sounds (phonemes).
 When we spell the sounds (phonemes), we tap our heads for each letter.

 Then, we blend the word using our sounds (phonemes).
 At this point, we repeat the blending a few times.